AdobeDocs/control-panel-learn.en/help/subdomains-and-certificates/add-ssl-certificates.md

 ### 1. Generate Certificate Signing Requests

-The Certificate Signing Request (CSR) is required for the purchase of a SSL certificate.
-I needs to be generated for the instance and the subdomains you are planning to secure.
+The Certificate Signing Request (CSR) is required for the purchase of an SSL certificate.
+It must be generated for the instance and the subdomains you are planning to secure.

  The video below describes how to generate a Certificate Signing Request in Control Panel.